nmlgc/musicroom/README.md

   project, place them into a single directory, and specify that directory at *Linker → General → Additional Library Directories*.

+* "fox_nopng" doesn't imply any other necessary changes; just use the normal FOX .lib file.

 * Place the compiled binary into the `dist/` directory, since it absolutely needs `musicroom.cfg` to run.
   Also, copy bgmlib's `bgminfo/` subdirectory there.